ewok0116/internshiptemplate/logs/Week-3.md

 Model inside Data: In my project it's Product/CartItem classes and API network calls, and stores raw data and handles data operations such as product details, API responses from my backend

-I use it with Vertical Slicing and gather a team-friendly projetc.
-IN other words it is understandable and with vector slicing it is easier to implement and add features without changing the code.
+I use MVVM with vertical slicing and thanks to that gather a team-friendly project.
+In other words it is understandable and with vector slicing it is easier to implement and add features without changing the code.
 MVVM was also searched in the beginning but could not get the idea about implementing architectures to databases.
 Therefore, I was not able to implement it in beginning.
-I tried to implement the MVVM architecture with vertical slicing approach.
 I pushed the final folder structure to the git, however got many errors while editing code.
 So, it is not completed just yet.